 Radio and television increased the reach of the gospel, giving access into closed countries and allowing people to hear the message in their own language.
 In recent years, however, the response rates to radio broadcasting have been declining in favour of newer technologies.

 Companies who were once working in radio are still providing recorded content, but distributing it in a wider variety of ways.
 Solar-powered MP3 players can be bought cheaply in large quantities and loaded with appropriate language resources - including whole recorded Bibles - and are being distributed widely.
 In the midst of the growing refugee crisis they are being received warmly along with practical aid, and listened to avidly by people traditionally closed to the gospel.

 Recordings can also be loaded onto micro SD cards, and these have been handed out in large quantities, loaded onto phones and passed on from person to person.

 Video can be distributed in this way too.
 The Jesus Film, originally shown around the world by teams of people carrying film projection equipment, is now the most translated film in the world and available to download and share.

 As well as helping on the front lines, technology has massively increased the pace of Bible translation, enabling experts to collaborate around the world.
 Projects such as Unfolding Word are seeking to speed up the process by crowd-sourcing translation and enable the production of royalty-free Bible translations, which can be used without copyright concerns.

-It is the rise of the internet and more recently the increasing availability of mobile phones which is proving the biggest opportunities at the moment.
+It is the rise of the internet and more recently the increasing availability of mobile phones which is providing the biggest opportunities at the moment.
 Globally nearly three out of four people owns a mobile phone.
 Perhaps more surprisingly, two out of those three phone users will already have a smartphone.